 Today, we have a guest blog post from long-time BEAM volunteer, Maury Bohan, who is also a retired 6th grade math teacher.
 Maury accompanied our staff on an admissions school visit back in March and had the following to say about her experience.
-While BEAM’s admissions season is mostly over (it runs January-March), programs in both Los Angeles and New York have a very limited number of openings for current 6th graders in our BEAM Discovery.
-You can learn more and request an application here.
+While BEAM’s admissions season is over (it runs January-March), we’re always thinking ahead to next year, when we can’t wait to meet 6th graders in Los Angeles and New York City who are applying to our entry level program, BEAM Discovery.

 Early in March, on a Wednesday morning, I had the pleasure of joining Lynn Cartwright-Punnett at PS 171/Patrick Henry Preparatory School in East Harlem, which has been a BEAM partner school since 2014.
 I had wanted to participate in a visit to one of BEAM’s partner schools, and Lynn felt it would be beneficial if we used the visit as a chance to share details with our many volunteers, instructors, and supporters.